© prairiesongs.com

 wedding suite because there’s no other guests that night, and says, “You can be married to

-the first half of the poem’s diction and imagery is a portent to what’s coming: “the moon peeped
+But the first half of the poem’s diction and imagery is a portent to what’s coming: “the moon

-in” [like a peeping Tom] the “twisted” wallpaper pattern.
-One of my MFA mentors, Lee Ann
+peeped in” [like a peeping Tom] the “twisted” wallpaper pattern.
+One of my MFA mentors, Lee

-Roripaugh, described my writing as one long road trip in search of kitsch, quirk, and camp.
-I think
+Ann Roripaugh, described my writing as one long road trip in search of kitsch, quirk, and camp.

-travel so much.
-This March I went to Lawrence, KS for the first-ever Poet Laureate Convergence.
+didn’t travel so much.
+This March I went to Lawrence, KS for the first-ever Poet Laureate

 Well, if you’ve been to Lawrence, you know it’s a magical place, and all this poetry for two days!